Software Configuration Management

 - Scalable architecture that easily handles hundreds of users in multiple geographic locations.
 Cross-platform server support for Windows, Mac OS X, and Linux.

-- Cross-platform GUI and command line clients supports full GUI functionality for Windows, Mac OS X, and Linux and command line access on Windows, Mac OS X, Linux, and Solaris.
+- Cross-platform GUI and command line clients support full functionality for Windows, Mac OS X, and Linux.

 - 64-bit server support allows you to cache more metadata and files for even faster performance than you can achieve on 32-bit servers.